 - Allow to cool for about 30 minutes before inverting it out of the pan.
 Frost with cream cheese frosting.

 - Cream butter and cream cheese together.
-Add powdered sugar and milk and beat for several minutes, until smooth and fluffy.
+Add powdered sugar and beat for several minutes, until smooth and fluffy.
 Add more powdered sugar, if needed.

 Recipe adapted from Hungry Hungry Highness.